 As shown in table 4 below, of respondents 31 (86.1%) patients were willing to donate their stem cells for ASCT while 26 (72.2%).
 All participants agreed that their religion will permit them to undergo an ASCT.
 Of the 10 patients on health insurance, none agreed that their health insurance can allow then to undergo an ASCT if needed.
-Figure 1, reveals that the overall acceptance of ASCT amongst Multiple myeloma patients was 52.8%
+Figure 1, reveals that the overall acceptance of ASCT amongst Multiple Myeloma patients was 52.8%

 Table 4.
-Patient’s acceptance of autologous stem cell transplant in Multiple myeloma
+Patient’s acceptance of autologous stem cell transplant in Multiple Myeloma